Carrie Underwood Shares Adorable Rare Photo Of 4-Year-Old Son Isaiah: ‘Making Slime!’

 Carrie Underwood is giving fans a rare look at her 4-year-old son as they spent their day off together making some slime.
-In a seriously adorable photo Underwood posted to her Instagram Stories (which can also be seen on Twitter) on October 28, the youngster could be seen spending a fun day with his mom as he dipped his hands into some green goo.
+In a seriously adorable photo Underwood posted to her Instagram stories (which can also be seen on Twitter) on October 28, the youngster could be seen spending a fun day with his mom as he dipped his hands into some green goo.

 Giving a sneak peek into her life as a mom of two (she and husband Mike Fisher are also parents to 9-month-old son Jacob) the “Southbound” singer gave fans their best look her son’s face in months as she shared an insight into their fun activity day.